MikeMpapa/CNNs-Speech-Music-Discrimination/README.md

 This project describes a new approach to the very traditional problem of Speech-Music Discrimination.
 According to our knowledge, the proposed method, provides state-of-the-art results on the task.
 We employ a Deep Convolutional Neural Network (_CNN_) and we offer a compact framework to perform segmentation and binary (Speech/Music) classification.
 Our method is unchained from traditional audio features, which offer inferior results on the task as shown in (--reference to the paper--).
 Instead it exploits the highly invariant features produced by CNNs and opperates on pseudocolored RGB or grayscale frequency-images, which represent audio segments.

 **The repository consists of the following modules:**
- * Audio segmentation using the [PyAudio](https://github.com/tyiannak/pyAudioAnalysis.git) analysis lybrary
+ * Audio segmentation using the [PyAudioAnalysis](https://github.com/tyiannak/pyAudioAnalysis.git) lybrary
  * CNN training using the [CAFFE Deep-Learning Framework](https://github.com/BVLC/caffe).
  * Audio classification using:
   * CNNs